Air Conditioner Repair Checklist

 - Make sure your hands and feet are dry before you touch the panel or breakers.

 - Look for the breaker labeled “AC” and make sure it’s in the “on” position.
-If it’s tripped, the lever will be in the in between or “off” location.
+If it’s tripped, the lever will be in the "off" position.

 - Steadily shift the switch back to the “on” spot.
 If it instantaneously triggers again, don’t reset it and get in touch with us at 704-233-7363.
 A fuse that keeps tripping might signal your residence has electrical trouble.